 I’ve recently been looking into more ethical bedding, etc, new of course, and wanted to share my finds with you.

-Ethical Bedding Finds:
+The Best Ethical Bedding Finds

 Let’s start with the mattress.
 I recently saw an advert on TV which recommended replacing your mattress every 8 years.
 I actually winced watching the advert as our mattress is much older than that.
 I’m kind of embarrassed to admit just how old our mattress is. but let’s just say it’s very very old.
 I have taken reasonable care of it, hoovering it and turning it when I remember, but there’s only so much time that can buy you.
 Five years ago we souped it up with a mattress topper to eek a few more years out of it, but it’s definitely on its way out now.

 On my radar for when we finally do replace it is Bruno Mattresses.
-Their mattresses are produced in Germany, to OEKO-TEX Standard 100.
+Their ethical mattresses for beds are produced in Germany, to OEKO-TEX Standard 100.
 This Standard focuses on hazardous substances often found in the textile industry, like heavy metals, toxic dyes, pesticides and herbicides, and carcinogenic substances like formaldehyde.
 As Bruno Mattresses hold this Standard, their products are free of any of these chemicals, which is a plus for ourselves and the environment.

 As well as the environment, Bruno Mattresses have really thought about longevity too.
 Each mattress comes with a removable, machine-washable outer cover.
 The parent in me thinks this is genius!